Worldsheet Realization of the Refined Topological String: Type I amplitude

 A point on the worldsheet is then parametrized by $z=\sigma + \tau t$, with the worldsheet modulus $\tau=i\tau_2$ being purely imaginary.
 The $\mathbb{Z}_2$ image of $z$ is accordingly given by $\hat{z}=-\sigma +\tau t$.
 By choosing this coordinate system we have fixed the analytic transformations of $z$ up to rigid translations and, hence, the formulae we obtain are not manifestly invariant under analytic transformations.

 We employ the same notation for the worldsheet super-coordinates as in Section \ref{Sec:Hetamps}.
-Using the `doubled picture' of a toroidal worldsheet, the right moving superpartners are denoted by a tilde $(\tilde\chi^1,\tilde\chi^2,\tilde\psi,\tilde\chi^4,\tilde\chi^5)$.
+Using the `doubled picture' of a toroidal worldsheet, the right-moving superpartners are denoted by a tilde $(\tilde\chi^1,\tilde\chi^2,\tilde\psi,\tilde\chi^4,\tilde\chi^5)$.
 They correspond to the images of the worldsheet fermions $(\psi,\chi^i)$ under $\Omega$ and, in a similar fashion, we bosonize the superghost via a free boson $\varphi$, its mirror being $\tilde{\varphi}$.

 We are now ready to discuss the worldsheet emission vertex operators of physical fields in the $\mathcal{N}=2$ Type I compactification.
-In particular, we focus only on those states that are relevant for later explicit computations, namely gravitini ($V^{\text{grav}}$), graviphotons ($V^G$) as well as the vector partners of the dilaton ($V^{\bar S}$), the K\"ahler-- ($V^T$) and complex structure ($V^{\bar U}$) moduli of $T^2$ respectively.
-Using similar conventions as in the Heterotic case, the anti-self-dual vertex operators for the graviphoton and the vector partner of the $T$-modulus take the form:
+In particular, we focus only on those states that are relevant for later explicit computations, namely gravitini ($V^{\text{grav}}$), graviphotons ($V^G$) as well as the vector partners of the dilaton ($V^{\bar S}$), the complex structure modulus of $T^2$ ($V^U$) and the D5-gauge coupling ($V^{\bar S'}$) respectively\footnote{Under Heterotic-Type I duality the $T$-modulus is mapped to $S'$.}.
+Using similar conventions as in the Heterotic case, the anti-self-dual vertex operators for the graviphoton and the vector partner of the $U$-modulus take the form:

 where $V(a;p,\epsilon)$ is given by:

 They are parametrized by a momentum vector $p_\mu$ and a polarization vector $\epsilon_\mu$ satisfying the transversality condition $\epsilon\cdot p=0$.
 Moreover, we have introduced the space-time spin fields, for which we choose the explicit representation: